 I found my way into the world of Body Work after my own healing experiences, finding ways to look after myself and getting to know my own body.
 Receiving therapies focussed on the body as “the way in” supported my own recovery and personal growth hugely.
 One of the outcomes was that I was inspired and felt a natural pull to helping others and working in this field.

-More recently I studied with Biodynamic Craniosacral Therapy with Body Intelligence and hold a diploma in the therapy.
+More recently I studied in Biodynamic Craniosacral Therapy with Body Intelligence and hold a diploma in the therapy.
 I believe this gentle therapy can be hugely transformational and allows the body to set its own priorities for treatment using the innate intelligence that exists within.

-I am also regional representative and part of our local team for the Massage Training Institute in Scotland arranging CPD events for fellow practitioners.
 I have been fortunate to take part in much ongoing CPD bodywork and I have an ongoing commitment to keep my skills fresh and continually develop my understanding and experience of this work.

 I believe that there are many aspects of wellness and the work I practice should be seen as complementary therapy.
 Looking after our health comes down to each of us taking responsibility and there are many experienced therapists, businesses and resources out there to support us.
 It’s about finding the blend that works for you.
 I’d also encourage people to consult with their GP if they have health concerns.